athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 ---
 layout: default
 permalink: /:basename/
-title: Series A Benchmarks - Q4 2022
+title: How To Think About Your Series A Metrics
 ---

-## Series A Benchmarks - Q4 2022
+## How To Think About Your Series A Metrics

 ----

 <br/>

-### Series A Requires A Probabilistic Mental Model
+### Probabilistic Mental Model

 There’s a tendency to think of Series A metrics as inputs to an IF statement: